 - All-American Blast Celebration sponsored by Tombstone Vigilettes

 - Locations: 5th Street, from Fremont to Allen Street / Allen Street / Tombstone City Park

 - Fun includes Classic Cars display, magic show, parade, cotton candy & other treats.
 Much more!

 Halloween in Tombstone

-Tombstone Trunk or Treat - Details TBA.
+- Tombstone Trunk or Treat – Watch for Details listed under October’s Events.
 But likely: 5:30 to 9:30 p.m. at Allen & 4th Street.
-Themed cars with their trunks filled with treats for the kids.
-Booths, games, food & fun for a safe trick or treating evening - hosted by the Tombstone Fire Department.
+Themed cars with their trunks filled with treats for the kids at this Halloween Tombstone event.
+You can participate by sponsoring a “trunk” or a table.
+Or you can come along with your child to let them participate in the fun.
+Booths, games, food & fun for a safe trick or treating evening – kindly hosted by the Tombstone Fire Department.